DavidRajchman/ROS2_modular_edge_offloading/bridge/docs/AI_reference.md

     *   Forwards VHC messages to one or more designated MEC Docker instances based on the Routing Map.
 Supports "fan-out" (max ~5 copies, using `std::shared_ptr` to avoid data duplication).
     *   Receives computed results from MEC Docker instances and routes them back to the correct VHC.
     *   **Low Latency:** A paramount design driver for all data plane operations.
 * **Universal Transport Handlers:**
-    *   The core processing units are instances of a single, generic "universal transport handler" class/template.
-    *   One handler instance is dedicated to managing each active TCP data connection (to a VHC or a MEC Docker).
-    *   This approach promotes code reusability and consistency.
+  - Each handler acts as a TCP client, establishing a connection to a specific gateway (VHC or MEC) based on instructions from the Control Plane.
+  - During connection setup, the handler performs a handshake with the gateway to ensure compatibility and readiness.
 *   **Mesh-like Communication & MPSC Queues:**
     *   Handlers communicate directly with each other by placing messages onto target handlers' input queues, forming a "mesh-like" flow rather than passing through a central routing task.
     *   Each handler has its own input queue, which is MPSC (Multi-Producer, Single-Consumer): multiple handlers can produce messages for the queue, but only the owning handler consumes from it.